PDA Detection at Boot Time

 Information

-Tips: Any potential PDA can be detected, as long as it respects the same memory map for the connected EEPROM.
+Tip: Any potential PDA can be detected as long as it respects the same memory map for the connected EEPROM.
 U-boot will automatically copy the information from EEPROM in the pda environment variable.

 Information

-Tips: By default in Linux4SAM 6.0 and later, U-boot comes with an environment that will take this information into account and select a specific PDA overlay to boot Linux with.
-For more information visit how to manually select your PDA at boot and how to use FIT image and the U-boot environment explained.
+Tip: By default, in Linux4SAM 6.0 and later, U-boot comes with an environment that will take this information into account and select a specific PDA overlay to boot Linux®.
+For more information, visit the "How to Manually Select (or Enforce) the PDA at Boot Time" and "Using FIT Image and Device Tree Overlays" pages.

 Example